Have you ever wondered why some movies are so boring while other movies are so exciting? It’s all in the screenplay.

 In this article, we will be looking at the different types of external conflict in screenwriting that writers can use in their movies and media.
 External conflict is when your character is faced with an opposing force of some kind, perhaps another character or an event that is wreaking havoc on their daily lives.

-This type of conflict is what drives your story forward, by posing a problem that needs to be solved.
+This drives your story forward, by posing a problem that needs to be solved.